 Nant Gwynant Pass

-Overlooking Llyn Gwynant 600 feet above, this panoramic point off the A498 deep in the mountains of Snowdonia was used to film a pivotal scene in the King Arthur: Legend of the Sword movie.
-It truly is a spectacular and very special place, offering unparalleled views of remarkable Snowdonia landscapes shaped by glaciations thousands of years ago.
+Overlooking Llyn Gwynant 600 feet above, this panoramic point off the A498 deep in the mountains of Snowdonia is one of the most pivotal King Arthur locations in the Legend of the Sword.
+It truly is a spectacular and very special place!
+It offers unparalleled views of remarkable Snowdonia landscapes shaped by glaciations thousands of years ago.